The-Hacker894/HackerBot/README.md

  >importthis | The Zen of Python
  >sourcecode | View the source code for HackerBot
  >website | View the HackerBot Website
+ >channelcreate | Create a Text Channel
+ >channeldelete | Delete a Text Channel
  >banuser | Ban Users (Will only allow users with a role named Owner or Admin.)
  >ban | Get usage help for >banuser
  >kickuser | Kick Users (Will only allow users with a role named Owner, Admin, or Moderator.)